scottcantreid/SPLINT/README.md

 ```
 d_lsat = (A, f, sigma, Tarr)
 ```
-If you want to quickly compute decode vectors for many different functions, it is recommended that you use the transfomration matrix method, which is explained later.
+If you want to quickly compute decode vectors for many different functions, it is recommended that you use the transformation matrix method, which is explained later.

 ####  (II-C) Lint Decode Vector
 ```